Regency Content

 Regency Lore

-Faulty 'Facts' in Regency Romances
+Faulty 'Facts' in Historical Fiction

 As both a history buff and a lover of Regency romances I've noticed some factual